Concepts

 audit.log | Line-oriented history of deploy, rollback, proxy, accessory, and lock operations. | audit | mutating commands |

 This layout lets multiple Meridian services share a host without sharing state.
+Non-proxied managed roles still contribute their role-named Quadlet to manifest.json ownership, but do not read or write active-color or release-state.json.

 Same-Host Multi-App Topology